Kenya-Rae/Kenya-s-Portfolio/README.md

 ### Wireframes

-The wireframe was created using [Balsamiq](https://balsamiq.com/).
+-The wireframe was created using [Balsamiq](https://balsamiq.com/).
-The wireframe for the Home page can be found with this link - [Home](assets/images/Home%20Page.png) The wireframe for the About Me page can be found with this link - [About](assets/images/About.png) The wireframe for the CV page can be found with this link - [CV](assets/images/CV.png) The wireframe for the Portfolio page can be found with this link - [Portfolio](assets/images/Portfolio.png) The wireframe for the Viewport examples can be found with this link - [Media](assets/images/Media.png)
+-The wireframe for the Home page can be found with this link - [Home](assets/images/Home%20Page.png) -The wireframe for the About Me page can be found with this link - [About](assets/images/About.png) -The wireframe for the CV page can be found with this link - [CV](assets/images/CV.png) -The wireframe for the Portfolio page can be found with this link - [Portfolio](assets/images/Portfolio.png) -The wireframe for the Viewport examples can be found with this link - [Media](assets/images/Media.png)

 ## Features